Table of Contents [expand]

 Upgrade Using redis:upgrade

-), this command creates a maintenance that can then be run to perform an in-place upgrade of your KVS version.
-Internally, this process prepares a follower on the desired upgrade version and creates a maintenance that you trigger which promotes that instance as the leader.
+If your add-on is on a premium, private or shield plan, upgrading its version with the heroku redis:upgrade command creates a maintenance event.
+You can run the maintenance event to perform an in-place upgrade of your KVS major version.
+Internally, this process prepares a follower on the target upgrade version and creates a maintenance event.
+When the maintenance runs, either as scheduled or if you trigger it manually, it promotes the upgraded follower and makes the version upgrade effective.

-When promoting the new instance, there’s a chance of data loss if your applications continue writing to KVS as the failover itself happens.
+When promoting the new instance as part of the upgrade, there’s a chance of data loss if your apps continue writing to KVS as the failover itself happens.
 To minimize this impact, put your app on maintenance mode and pause any jobs or external tasks that write to your KVS add-on.

 Step 1: Prepare the Upgrade

-command prepares your add-on for upgrade and creates a maintenance for you to run:
+The redis:upgrade command prepares your add-on for upgrade and creates a maintenance event for you to run:

 ▸ WARNING: Irreversible action.